ICC serves all or parts of 10 Central Illinois counties: Peoria, Tazewell, Woodford, Bureau, Logan, Marshall, Livingston, McLean, Stark, and Mason.

 Program & Class Information

-Over 1300 classes offered each fall.
+Over 1,360 classes are offered in Fall.
 Average class size is 15.

 Associate, Arts: 41 programs of study